-Understanding Street Drug Slang and Drug Abuse Definitions
+Understanding Common Street Drug Slang and Drug Abuse Definitions

-- Approximately 1 in 16 high school seniors report daily marijuana use.
+- Approximately 1 in 16 high school seniors reported daily marijuana use.

 - More than 60% of high school seniors have tried alcohol.